-Dual enrollment or articulated college credits may be awarded upon successful completion of CTE program.
+Dual enrollment, honors credits, or "Career-technical track" is interpreted as a minimum of one credit or one articulated college credits may be awarded year in coursework representing coherent sequential career-technical content. upon successful completion of CTE program.

 CAREER PATHWAY HIGH SCHOOL Occupations - Environmental & Agricultural